 Not all churn is created equal

 Before we get into it today, we need to clear something up that confuses far too many SaaS professionals: not all measurements of churn are created equal.
 What we mean is that churn of 5% monthly is not the same as 5% annually measured churn.
 It is important to pay attention to what units of time are referenced, as there is a lot of information out there on the topic of churn.
 Different sources for any number of reasons will measure churn with varying frequency, so make sure that you factor in the length of time over which churn is being referenced.

 A 95% rate of annual customer retention is significantly more impressive than a 95% rate of monthly retained subscribers.
 So, make sure that you pay attention to the timeframe of measuring customer attrition, as if you have 200 customers and lose 5% a year it’s nowhere near as alarming as losing 5% of 200 customers on a monthly basis.

 In case you didn’t know...

 A monthly churn rate of 5% equals and annual churn rate of 46%!
 So don’t be too impressed when a company boasts of their 1% monthly attrition rate…they are losing more customers a year than a company with an 8% annual rate of churn.

-That being said, the more specialized of a service your SaaS company provides, the lower the number of new subscribers you can expect.
+That being said, the more specialized service your SaaS company provides, the lower number of new subscribers you can expect.
 In this case, customer attrition rates become of paramount significance, as renewed service subscriptions are truly the backbone of your company’s sustainability as a business model.